ankitsingh711/AI-Resume-Parser/README.md

 2. Upload a resume from `sample-data/` folder
 3. Upload a job description from `sample-data/` folder
 4. Click "Analyze Resume"
-5. View match analysis and chat with the AI about the candidate
+5. View match analysis and chat with the AI!

 ## 📁 Project Structure